Verpitek/PanSpark/PANSPARK_MANUAL.md

 ENDTRY
 ```

-> **ℹ️ INFO:** When an error happens inside a TRY block, it stores the error message in your variable and jumps to CATCH.
+> **INFO:** When an error happens inside a TRY block, it stores the error message in your variable and jumps to CATCH.
 No crash!

 ---